 “These data confirm that twice-yearly lenacapavir for HIV prevention is a breakthrough advance with huge public health potential.
 If approved and delivered—rapidly, affordably and equitably—to those who need or want it, this long-acting tool could help accelerate global progress in HIV prevention,” International AIDS Society president and conference cochair Sharon Lewin, MD, said in a statement. “[A]ll stakeholders must work together to accelerate equitable delivery of existing HIV prevention options and do more to prepare for future options, such as lenacapavir for PrEP.”

-Access is Key
+Access Is Key

 Bekker’s presentation received a standing ovation, and researchers, policymakers and advocates lauded the findings.
 Speaking at a media briefing, incoming International AIDS Society president Beatriz Grinsztejn, MD, PhD, called twice-yearly lenacapavir PrEP a “game-changer.”

 But many expressed concern that lenacapavir will not be available at an affordable price to the populations with the greatest need for new prevention methods, repeating inequities in the rollout of antiretroviral therapy and existing PrEP methods.
-Even before the interim PRPOSE 1 results were announced, the People’s Medical Alliance, made up of people living with HIV, medical providers and allies, urged Gilead to ensure access to lenacapavir in low- and middle-income countries.
+Even before the interim PURPOSE 1 results were announced, the People’s Medical Alliance, made up of people living with HIV, medical providers and allies, urged Gilead to ensure access to lenacapavir in low- and middle-income countries.
 In particular, Bekker suggested, people in countries where trials are conducted should be first in line for access.

-Lenacapavir for HIV treatment now costs about $40,000 per person per year, but the price could be brought down to around $40 with voluntary licensing and competition between generic suppliers, according to a study by Andrew Hill, MD, of Liverpool University, and colleagues.
+Lenacapavir for HIV treatment now costs about $40,000 per year, but the price could be brought down to around $40 with voluntary licensing and competition between generic suppliers, according to a study by Andrew Hill, MD, of Liverpool University, and colleagues.
 Gilead stressed that prior to approval, it has not yet set a price for lenacapavir PrEP.

 As activists at the conference called on Gilead to promptly license generic versions of lenacapavir, the company is building an access strategy that prioritizes speedy regulatory approval and, if approved, broad access in countries that account for most of the global HIV burden, Jared Baeten, MD, PhD, Gilead’s vice president of HIV clinical development, said at the briefing.